Street Vendor Shot Cold-Blooded and Killed While Working in Fresno

 Authorities are offering a $21,000 reward for anyone who provides information leading to the killer's capture.

-On the other hand, Paco Balderrama, chief of police, said that crime in Fresno has reached alarming levels.
+Fresno Police Chief Paco Balderrama said that crime in Fresno has reached alarming levels.
 There have been 20 murders so far and 13 are gang-related, Balderrama said.

 Only last week there were 12 shootings, resulting in a total of 142 shootings so far this year.